Charles Hays Gough

 Charles Hays Gough (/ɡɒf/ GOFF, 1828 – July 25, 1895) was an American pioneer, known for his contributions to the early development of San Francisco.
 (Note: In his 1878 book, R. R. Parkinson mistakenly referred to Gough as Charles R. Gough.)

-Early life

-Gough was born in 1828 at Southampton Farm in Bel Air, Maryland, to Mary (née O'Brien) and Harry D. Gough.
-He had an identical twin brother named Harry.
-During the California Gold Rush, Gough arrived in San Francisco by 1850.

 Career in San Francisco

 Upon his arrival, Gough began working as a milkman, delivering milk on horseback through the streets of San Francisco.
 By 1855, he had become a prominent member of the community and held various roles in the city's governance.
 He served as an Alderman for the City and County of San Francisco and as a member of the San Francisco County Board of Supervisors.
 Gough was a member of the Committees on Fish and Game, Public Morals and Public Printing.
 From 1856 to 1857, he was the chairman of the San Francisco Land Commission, tasked with naming the streets in the Western Addition.
 He named Gough Street after himself and Octavia Street after his sister.
 It is believed that he named Steiner Street after his friend, L. Steiner, a water delivery man.